-Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For Nerve Agent Attack
+Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For The Nerve Agent Attack

 To the fury of many Labour MPs, Corbyn did not explicitly say Russia was behind the attack, instead suggesting more evidence was required and asking whether samples of the nerve agent had been sent to Moscow for analysis.
 He also called for a "robust dialogue" with Russia and criticised the government for cutting the Foreign Office budget.

-Corbyn is also facing a call to sack his official spokesperson Seumas Milne after he told reporters there was not yet proof that Russia was responsible for the poisoning, and warned that the intelligence agencies could be wrong as they had in the past with weapons of mass destruction.
+Corbyn is also facing a call to sack his official spokesperson Seumas Milne after he told reporters there was not yet proof that Russia was responsible for the poisoning, and warned that the intelligence agencies could be wrong as they had been in the past about weapons of mass destruction.

 In a break with convention, the Press Association took the unusual step of naming Milne as Corbyn's spokesperson, highlighting the significance of the remarks.

-Speaking to journalists after PMQs, Milne said: "The prime minister said that there were two possibilities – either the Russian state was directly responsible for the attack or it had negligently allowed weapons-grade nerve agent to fall into the hands of others.
+Speaking to journalists after Prime Minister's Questions, Milne said: "The prime minister said that there were two possibilities – either the Russian state was directly responsible for the attack or it had negligently allowed weapons-grade nerve agent to fall into the hands of others.

 "Clearly we accept those alternatives are the ones most overwhelmingly likely.